Akshat-Gupta04/wasserstoff-AiInternTask/PRODUCTION.md

 #### Render Deployment Issues

-1. **Docker Build Failures**:
+1. **Build Failures**:
    - Check the build logs in the Render dashboard
    - Common issues include:
-     - Docker build context errors
+     - Package dependency conflicts
      - Network issues during package installation
-     - Memory limits during Docker build
+     - Memory limits during build process

 2. **Application Startup Failures**:
    - Check if all required environment variables are set
-   - Verify that the `PORT` environment variable is being passed correctly
+   - Verify that the application is binding to the correct port
    - Check the application logs for specific error messages

 3. **Database or Vector Store Issues**:
-   - The Docker container creates necessary directories automatically
+   - The application creates necessary directories automatically
    - If you see database errors, check that the persistent disk is properly mounted
    - Verify that the application has write permissions to the mounted volume

 4. **OpenAI API Issues**:
    - Verify your API key is correct
    - Check if you have sufficient credits
-   - Ensure the model specified in `LLM_MODEL` is available to your account
+   - Ensure the models specified in `LLM_MODEL` and `EMBEDDING_MODEL` are available to your account

 5. **Performance Issues**:
    - Consider scaling up your Render instance
-   - Adjust the number of Gunicorn workers in the Dockerfile
+   - Adjust the number of Gunicorn workers in the start command
    - Monitor CPU and memory usage in the Render dashboard

-6. **Debugging Docker Issues**:
-   - Use Render's Shell feature to access your running container
-   - Check logs with `docker logs <container_id>`
-   - Verify file permissions with `ls -la /data`
+6. **Memory Management**:
+   - The application now processes files in memory without saving to disk
+   - Each user session has its own isolated vector database
+   - If you encounter memory issues, consider limiting the maximum file size
+   - Monitor memory usage during document processing

 ## Security Considerations